Definition of Best Effort

-- Natural disasters or inclement weather in the Newport, Kentucky or the Greater Cincinnati, Ohio area.
+- Natural disasters or inclement weather in Newport, Kentucky or the Greater Cincinnati, Ohio area.

 - Extended Internet or power outages that render Campus Suite on-site technology unusable.

-- National/local crises which jeopardize the safety of Campus Suite employees.
+- National/local crises that jeopardize the safety of Campus Suite employees.

 Our designers are constantly testing our design styles in multiple environments and on various stationary and mobile devices.
 Although standards can be stretched quite far, we always recommend erring on the side of compatibility and proven techniques that work in the most popular and common platforms.
 We’ll know right away whether or not a particular function request will perform consistently (i.e. we’ll ensure compatibility everywhere).

 Whenever Campus Suite is asked to use technology not yet fully adopted by industry "standards" (such as the “flaming logo” scooting across the screen) we’ll deter members from incorporating it.
 Instead, we’ll guide them to an alternative solution that likely achieves their goal but works safely in a wider spectrum of environments.